squizzling/fetch/README.md

 As a non-web developer, I do not have the skill set to properly validate that all fetch behavior works as expected, so the only tests are "can it get" and "can it cancel".

+The `wasm_exec.js` for tests is badly minified by hand to make the total size of the JS source code less than the total size of the Go source code, so that github won't detect the project as JS.
+It should not be used and exists only to support tests.
+It may not work in your browser.

 ## License
 Parts of this code are based on the original wasm based round tripper, and the reader implementations are copied directly from the original, and put in their own file.
 I